 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Cold War: A Very Short Introduction:
+The most popular highlights from The Cold War: A Very Short Introduction, saved by readers on Screvi.

 On 19 July 1956, Secretary of State Dulles abruptly announced that the United States was rescinding its Aswan Dam financing offer.
 ‘May you choke to death on your fury’, a defiant Nasser railed at the United States.
 World Bank President Eugene Black warned Dulles that ‘all hell might break loose’.